sercankulcu/sercankulcu.github.io/_memory/2010-06-04-after-the-third-day.md

 Then he handed the remaining work to me.

+There was something ordinary and revealing in that sequence.
+A house does not stop being organized just because the person who usually organizes it has left for a while.
+Her planning remained in containers, in portions, in the quiet knowledge that someone would be hungry later.

+Only after that invisible preparation disappeared did we notice how much of daily life depends on work completed before anyone asks for it.

+My father did not dramatize the situation.
+He did not announce that we were entering a difficult domestic period.
+He simply cooked.
+Then, with the same calm logic, he made the sink my territory.

+I probably complained a little.

+Not enough to escape.

+Washing dishes is a useful education because it comes after comfort.
+First you eat.
+Then you meet the consequences of eating.
+The plate does not care that you are full, tired, or philosophical.

+It waits.

 Nothing dramatic happened.
 Nobody was helpless, and nobody deserved a medal.
 The house simply changed its routine for a few days and continued functioning.

 I do not remember what my father cooked.